Myths vs Facts

 The Longmeadow Parkway Fox River Bridge Corridor is a four-lane Fox River Bridge crossing and four-lane minor arterial roadway corridor with a median, approximately 5.6 miles in length, constructed to alleviate traffic congestion in northern Kane County.
 The proposed road passes through portions of the Villages of Algonquin, Carpentersville and Barrington Hills, as well as unincorporated areas of Kane County.
 The western terminus is at Huntley Road west of Randall Road, approximately 1,300 feet northwest of the Huntley/Boyer intersection.
 From Huntley Road to the Fox River, the corridor primarily traverses mostly undeveloped properties or new subdivisions; these subdivisions were developed with a dedicated right-of-way to accommodate the proposed corridor.
 After crossing the river, the corridor parallels existing Bolz Road, to the eastern project terminus at Illinois Route 62.

-The proposed Longmeadow Parkway Bridge Corridor is envisioned as a regional roadway stretching from Huntley Road to Illinois Route 62 with a new bridge over the Fox River.
+The Longmeadow Parkway Bridge Corridor is a regional roadway stretching from Huntley Road to Illinois Route 62 with a new bridge over the Fox River.
 The project received $4 million in the Federal Transportation Bill (SAFETEA-LU), however with a preliminary construction cost estimate of $115M, some project elements were unfunded.
 With limited options to address the funding shortfall, eleven local governments in the Upper Fox Valley region passed resolutions requesting that Kane County consider funding the bridge through a user fee (toll funding).
 Based upon this request, the Kane County Board agreed to establish a Longmeadow Parkway Toll Bridge Task Force in 2008.
 The 16-member Task Force was charged with coordinating the required activities needed for the County Board to make an informed decision on the toll facility request.

 The Task Force oversaw the completion of the Longmeadow Parkway Bridge Corridor Traffic Projections and Financial Feasibility Study and on June 23, 2010 passed a resolution requesting the County Board support and move forward with the construction of the toll bridge across the Fox River on the Longmeadow Parkway Corridor.